marcusoshea/marcusoshea/README.md

 Skills: TypeScript / .Net / Postgres / SQL / Ionic / Angular / React Native / Javascript

 - 🔭 I’m currently working on a polling application for organizations to poll whether to allow new members into the organization.
-Tech used will be (API) Nest.JS, Postgres, (Front-End) Angular
+Tech used is (API) Nest.JS, Postgres, (Front-End) Angular.
+I am serving it up using AWS, with a small server for web, a small server for API and a dedicated DB server.
+It is undergoing testing and will be launched 11/15/22.
 - 📫 How to reach me: marcusoshea100@Gmail.com

 Ask me about: Technology / Pottery / Wood Working